 The Collection of Zoosporic Eufungi at the University of Michigan (CZEUM) was founded through the transfer to the University of Michigan of the research culture collections of Dr. Joyce E. Longcore (University of Maine) and Dr. Martha Powell and Dr. Peter Letcher (University of Alabama).

-CZEUM was established through support of the National Science Foundation Collections in Support of Biological Research (CSBR) program in order to safeguard these resources which have been fundamental in taxonomic revision of the chytrid fungi over the last 30+ years.
+CZEUM was established with support from the National Science Foundation Collections in Support of Biological Research (CSBR) program in order to safeguard these resources, which have been fundamental in taxonomic revision of the chytrid fungi over the last 30+ years.
 These two collections have been by far the most influential and consequential for scientific research on systematics of chytrids.
 Moreover, the Longcore collection contains a large number of strains of Batrachochytrium dendrobatidis (the amphibian killing pathogen), including the ex-type strain.
-Support from NSF Partnerships for Enhancing Expertise in Taxonomy for the Rhizophydiales and Spizellomycetales to Powell and Longcore make the collection very strong in these groups.
+Support from NSF Partnerships for Enhancing Expertise in Taxonomy for the Rhizophydiales and Spizellomycetales to Powell and Longcore makes CZEUM very strong in these groups as well.
 The collection also contains strains of the blastoclad Allomyces from Ralph Emerson transferred from the Fungal Genetics Stock Center.
-The collection now is comprised of ~1000 strains cryopreserved in liquid nitrogen freezers at the Research Museums Center of U. Michigan.
+CZEUM currently comprises ~1000 strains that are cryopreserved in liquid nitrogen freezers at the University of Michigan Research Museums Center.

-The CZEUM represents a unique resource for the study of chytrid and blastoclad fungi, made possible through the tireless work of the most important chytrid biologists of the turn of the century.
+CZEUM represents a unique resource for the study of chytrid and blastoclad fungi, made possible through the tireless work of the most important chytrid biologists of the turn of the century.
 We are proud to assist fellow researchers and teachers in continuing the study and appreciation of these magnificent members of the Kingdom Fungi.
-In 2019, the CZEUM website was established to provide researchers with information on the viable members of the JEL collection and to make available chytrid and blastoclad cultures for research and teaching for a modest recharge rate.
+In 2019, the CZEUM website was established to provide researchers with information on the viable members of the Joyce E. Longcore (JEL) collection and to make available chytrid and blastoclad cultures for research and teaching for a modest recharge rate.